 International day of woman and girls in science

-February 11th, 2025, is the 10th time the International Day of Women and Girls in Science is celebrated.
+On February 11, 2025, the 10th International Day of Women and Girls in Science is celebrated.
 The annual event was created by the UN General Assembly to promote the full and equal participation of women in Science, Technology, Engineering and Mathematics (STEM).
 Thus we want to open up a room for your stories to be heard.
 Reach out to us if you want to partake and show the impact of female researchers in today’s world.
 Reach out to us via kontakt@promovierende.de.

 Call for participation

-Closely related to the International day of woman and girls in science, we want to offer the opportunity to anonymously report your working experiences, whether pleasant, unfair or challenging, to us via our contact form or directly via equal-opportunity@promovierende.de.
-Be assured that non of your stories will be shared with other people without your consent.
+Closely related to the International Day of Woman and Girls in Science, we want to offer the opportunity to anonymously report your working experiences, whether pleasant, unfair or challenging, to us via our contact form or directly via equal-opportunity@promovierende.de.
+Be assured that none of your stories will be shared with other people without your consent.

 If you want to help our work to make academia in Germany a better place for everyone, you could think about joining one of our many working groups.